Saturday, December 29, 2018

 The rain has stopped

-No birds sing
+No bird sing

 Earth still spinning in its orbit